JesseRodriguez/CS230_229_FinalProject/README.txt

 -------------------------------------------------------------------------------
-This is the README for Jesse Rodriguez's CS 229 Final Project
+This is the README for Jesse Rodriguez's CS 229/230 Final Projects
 -------------------------------------------------------------------------------
 Objective: This code creates various machine learning models which are trained to predict the outcome of NBA basketball games.
 See final report for further